Week 4

 Preparing for the Days of Awe

 In these weeks there will be time to expand, to reflect, to find words, to remember the year which is coming to an end, the events and people who were most important, to look back on them and puzzle out – What happened?
 Who was I in that moment?
 How did I turn that moment for the good?
 Or not?
 What needs attention, perhaps healing, in my closest relationships?
 There will be time to look inward and time to look outward – How am I living in my body?
 Who am I in my community/ies, who do I want to be?
-Do my day to day actions, occupations, reflect my values, encourage my passion?
+Do my day to day actions and occupations reflect my values, encourage my passion?
 How am I engaged in the world?
 What do I want to give, how do I want to help and participate in healing?
 Prompts aplenty – enough to choose one a day; and don’t fret when you miss a day.
-As I am grateful for these words I’ve written in the middle of the night, finding my center again and the capacity to connect to it, I hope you will rest in gratitude for whatever words come through you.
+As I am grateful for these words I’ve written, grateful to find my center again and the capacity to connect to it, I hope you will rest in gratitude for whatever words come through you.

 A few suggestions –